Aquafit Total Body Exercise

 Tuesday, August 25 2020

 PoolFit normally posts two videos a month, but this month we are adding in a third BONUS video.
-During the month of August, we featured the Water Exercise Upper Body and Lower Body Circuit series.
+During the month of August, we featured tow other videos in this series.
 This bonus video combines the best of upper & lower body, along with a core circuit for a total body water workout.

 Water Exercise Total Body Circuits includes an original warm-up, cool down and core circuit, along with three circuits from Water Exercise Upper Body and two circuits from Water Exercise Lower Body.
 If you are having difficulty deciding whether to do upper or lower body, now you can do both in ONE workout.